Kekke88/Payer-OpenCart/README.md

 ## Requirements

   * [OpenCart](http://www.opencart.com): Version 2.1
-  * [Payer Configuration](https://payer.se) - Missing the configuration file?
+  * [Payer Credentials](https://payer.se) - Missing credentials?
 Contact the [Customer Service](mailto:kundtjanst@payer.se).

 ## Installation

   1. Place the `admin`, `catalog` and `images` folders in the root of your OpenCart installation.
+  2. Configure your Payer Credentials.
+See the `Configuration` section below for more details.
-  2. From the OpenCart administration page, go to `Extensions`and then `Payment`.
+  3. From the OpenCart administration page, go to `Extensions`and then `Payment`.
-  3. Install and configure the module.
+  4. Install and configure the module.

 ## Configuration

-You need to have your `PayReadConf` file available.
-Replace that file with the placeholder in the `catalog/controller/payment/payerapi` folder.

-## Environment

-You can switch between the `test` and `live` environment in the payment method interface through the `Payment Modules` section in OpenCart administration.

-**Note:** Remember to turn off the test environment before you go in production mode.
+Each module has to be configured correctly with your unique Payer Credentials before it can be used in production.
+The credentials corresponds to the following parameters:

+  * `AGENT ID`
+  * `KEY 1`
+  * `KEY 2`

+The key values can be found under the `Settings/Account` section in [Payer Administration](https://secure.payer.se/adminweb/inloggning/inloggning.php).

+Setup the module by replacing the placeholders in the `PayReadConf.php` file with these values.
+The configuration file can be found in the `catalog/controller/payment/payerapi` folder in the root of the directory.
+And that's it!

 ## Support